. Driver License Services

-- All Driver's license services are offered by walk-in service or by appointment.
-If you wish to schedule an appointment, click here
+- All Driver's license services are offered by appointment only.
+If you wish to schedule an appointment, click here.

 - We offer Hazmat Fingerprinting only at our Niceville location, by appointment only.

-- Fees: For more information about fees please click on the following schedule. http://www.flhsmv.gov/fees/
+- Fees: Please click on the following schedule for more information about fees. http://www.flhsmv.gov/fees/

 THE NEW DOCUMENT REQUIREMENTS